The quick and convenient guide to growing your very own Damiana Seeds!

 Growing Damiana From Seed

-Growing Your Damiana Seeds From Seed In 3 Simple Steps
+Growing Your Damiana Plant From Seed In 3 Simple Steps

-# 2 Once your seeds have sprouted (in 7-14 days) you'll want to protect your damiana seedlings until they about 1/2 inch tall.
+# 2 Once your damiana seeds have sprouted (in 7-28 days) you'll want to protect your damiana plant seedlings until they about 2 inches tall.
 When watering you want to make the soil moist but not soggy.
-Allow the top of the soil to slightly dry out before watering your damian plants again.
-Making sure your damiana seedlings are in a warm, brightly lit location but protect them from direct hot sun during the tender seedling stage.
+Allow the top of the soil to slightly dry out before watering your damiana plants again.
+Making sure your damiana plant seedlings are in a warm, brightly lit location but protect them from any direct hot sun during the tender seedling stage.

 #3 Feel free to begin harvesting your damiana leaves once the plant has reached 8-10 inches tall.